CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Other cases illustrate the importance of detailed repair records, showing that without proper documentation, consumers may struggle to prove the manufacturer had sufficient opportunities to fix the defect.
 These decisions set precedents for legal outcomes and help define used car Lemon Law rights, giving buyers guidance on when a claim is likely to succeed.

-If your used car is still under a dealer warranty, you may have rights under the California Lemon Law.
-Here, we answer common questions to help both you and other consumers understand your options and protections.
+If your used car is still covered by a manufacturer or dealer warranty, you may have legal rights under the Lemon Law.
+Below, we address common questions to help both you and other customers understand your options and protections when dealing with a defective used vehicle.

-How Do I File a Claim When California Lemon Law Applies?
+How Long Do I Have to File a Lemon Law Claim for a Used Car?

 Michael Saeedian